#Support for simple features, a standardised way to encode spatial vector data

 3.4.1 Across geographic units

-To counter the effect of variable population sizes across geographic units, we always need to standardise the data so it is given as a proportion or a percentage.
-This has already done in the dataset lsoa-data-clean.csv, however, if you were to create your own dataset, you need to take this into account.
+To counter the effect of varying sizes across geographic units, we always need to standardise the data so it is given as a proportion or a percentage.
+This has already been done in the dataset manchester_land_cover_2011.gpkg, however, if you were to create your own dataset, you need to take this into account.
 To compute the right percentages, it is important to consider the right denominator.
 For example, if we are computing the percentage of people over the age of 65 in a given geographic unit, we can divide the number of people over 65 by the total population in that geographic unit, then multiply by 100.
 However, if we are computing the percentage of single-person households, we need to divide the number of single-person households by the total number of households (and not by the total population), then multiply by 100.

 3.4.2 Variable standardisation